 Short- and long-term parking are available at the airport for a fee.
 Car rentals, shuttles, taxis and ride-sharing are also available and can be booked directly with those providers.
 Public transportation departs directly from the airport via the Tri-Met Max light rail system.

-Friends and family should pick passengers up at the lower arrivals level of the airport.
+Friends and family should pick passengers at the airport main terminal.